‘Robocalls are a scourge.’ Phone companies pledge to combat them in deal with states

 The legislation includes some of the same principles outlined in the agreement, notably greater authentication efforts.

+“We must do more than go after the people making the robocalls, we need to stop the phone services that make this illegal behavior possible,” Feinstein explained in a release.
+“Our bill will give the FTC the tools it needs to do exactly that.”

+Becerra’s office encouraged the federal government to take action in his statement on Thursday.
+The attorney general “continues to urge the FCC to take actions consistent with today’s agreement between state attorneys general and telecommunications carriers.”

-The U.S. Chamber of Commerce, in an April 29 letter to a House subcommittee considering the legislation, argued that some types of robocalls or automated text messages should be exempt.
+Some legitimate businesses have expressed concern, however, that the steps Congress is considering could block necessary communications with their customers.
+In an April 29 letter to a House subcommittee considering the legislation, the U.S. Chamber of Commerce and a coalition of other trade associations argued that some types of robocalls or automated text messages should be exempt.

 “Fraud alerts, data breach notifications, reminders to renew prescriptions or schedule a visit to the doctor, notifications of power outages, and automobile recall notices are consumer-benefitting calls that must be placed immediately to be of value to the recipient.
 It is critical that these calls and text messages be completed,” they wrote in the letter signed by associations representing bankers, restaurants, retailers and health-care administrators.

+Stein and others said the technology exists to separate the legitimate calls and reminders from those that are illegal and fake.

-The other phone companies are Bandwidth, CenturyLink, Consolidated, Frontier, US Cellular and Winstream.
+The other phone companies participating in the agreement are Bandwidth, CenturyLink, Consolidated, Frontier, US Cellular and Winstream.
+Halley said other providers are encouraged to join the agreement, which is non-binding.

 Comments